 The standard of care has been to keep a glucagon emergency kit handy.
 Historically, these emergency kits came equipped with an injectable form of glucagon, that requires mixing powder and liquid with a syringe by whoever is administering the shot.
 While this can definitely be an effective form of glucagon, having to mix the shot prior has made the procedure complicated and intimidating for some.

 Next level options

-Luckily for those of us affected by T1D, glucagon has been approved in two new forms over the last year: nasal glucagon and pre-mixed steady state.
+Luckily for those of us affected by T1D, glucagon has been approved in two new forms over the past couple of years: nasal glucagon and pre-mixed steady state glucagon.

 Baqsimi is the first and only nasal, non-injectable form of glucagon, offering a slight variation on what most people with diabetes are used to.
 It is administered like a nasal spray, but does not require inhalation, so even if a patient is unconscious (a frequent cause of severe hypoglycemia), anyone can administer Baqsimi and it will work.

-Gvoke is the first liquid stable form of glucagon, meaning though it is an injection, it comes ready to use and requires no mixing on the part of whoever is administering the shot.
-Gvoke also comes in two forms: a pre-filled syringe (called Gvoke PFS) that is available to patients now and an auto-injector pen (the Gvoke HypoPen) that has yet to become officially available.
+Gvoke® is the first liquid stable form of glucagon, meaning though it is an injection, it comes ready to use and requires no mixing on the part of whomever is administering the shot.
+Gvoke also comes in two available forms: a premixed auto-injector pen with no visible needle (Gvoke HypoPen®) and a pre-filled syringe (Gvoke PFS).

 Neither Gvoke nor Baqsimi require refrigeration, and both have an impressive shelf life of up to two years if kept at room temperature.
 Another added benefit of these next generation iterations of glucagon is that these tools can likely prevent an ambulance trip to the hospital, saving time and resources.
 (Editor’s Note: This is especially important during the current COVID-19 pandemic, as it is not advised to visit hospitals unless absolutely necessary.)